 Eyewitness 1948 is a short film series produced by Toldot Yisrael that tells the stories of Israel’s founding through the eyes of the people who lived it.
 The Eyewitness 1948 films address the heroism of the era as well as the complex moral dilemmas confronted by a young nation battling for its existence.
 The films serve as primary-source materials for educational curricula that bring to life the founding of the State of Israel for today’s young Jews.
 For more short films and interview clips, visit our YouTube channel.

 American Jews played a key, yet unknown role in the founding of the State of Israel.
-Watch this playlist of five unique stories about Americans that volunteered to help bring Holocaust refugees to Palestine and prepare the country for the War of Independence.
+Watch this playlist about Americans that volunteered to help bring Holocaust refugees to Palestine and prepare the country for the War of Independence.

 Six men in their 80s return to the Kotel to "reenact their crime" - blowing shofar in the 1940s when it was illegal under British Mandate law.